-B2.4 Pedestrian barrier

-A pedestrian barrier is defined as a post and rail system that restrains pedestrians.
-Pedestrian barriers may be of two types:

-- General type, which consists of a series of posts supporting a top rail, below which is any system of members between which the spaces are not more than 300mm in at least one direction. - Vertical bar type, which consists of a series of posts supporting a top rail, below which are vertical bars, between which the spaces are not more than 100mm.
+B2.4 Pedestrian A pedestrian barrier is defined as a post and rail system that restrains pedestrians. barrier Pedestrian barriers may be of two types: General type, which consists of a series of posts supporting a top rail, below which is any system of members between which the spaces are not more than 300mm in at least one direction.
+Vertical bar type, which consists of a series of posts supporting a top rail, below which are vertical bars, between which the spaces are not more than 100mm.
 The vertical bars shall be attached only at the top and bottom.
 Barriers of both types shall have a minimum height to the top edge of the top rail of 1100mm and shall comply with New Zealand building code acceptable solution F4/AS1(4).

-Pedestrian barriers shall not be used for the restraint of vehicles and should only be used in the following locations:

-- on a structure provided for the sole use of pedestrians, ie not motorised traffic - on the outside of a footpath on a structure that is separated from the motorised traffic by a semi-rigid barrier or a rigid barrier.

-The vertical bar type shall be used in the following situations:

-- i.
-In locations where children less than six years of age are expected to frequent the structure or on known or nominated school walking routes. - ii.
-Where the structure crosses over or is above building properties, city streets, main highways, motorways, or railways. - iii.
-Where the footpath is at a general height of more than 5m above ground or water level. - iv.
-Where the volume of pedestrian traffic is exceptionally heavy or likely to become so. - v.
+Pedestrian barriers shall not be used for the restraint of vehicles and should only be used in the following locations: on a structure provided for the sole use of pedestrians, ie not motorised traffic on the outside of a footpath on a structure that is separated from the motorised traffic by a semi-rigid barrier or a rigid barrier.
+The vertical bar type shall be used in the following situations: i.
+In locations where children less than six years of age are expected to frequent the structure or on known or nominated school walking routes. ii.
+Where the structure crosses over or is above building properties, city streets, main highways, motorways, or railways. iii.
+Where the footpath is at a general height of more than 5m above ground or water level. iv.
+Where the volume of pedestrian traffic is exceptionally heavy or likely to become so. v.
 Where there are circumstances likely to cause alarm to pedestrians, such as a river prone to violent, rapid flooding, that demand a higher level of pedestrian protection be provided.
 The general type may be used elsewhere.

-B2.5 Cyclist and equestrian barriers

-The principles described in B2.4 also apply to the protection of cyclists and equestrians, with barriers similarly only being used on dedicated structures or outside of paths on structures that are separated from motorised traffic by a semi-rigid barrier or a rigid barrier.

-The minimum height to the top edge of the top rail for a cyclist barrier shall be 1400mm and for an equestrian barrier 1800mm.
+B2.5 Cyclist and The principles described in B2.4 also apply to the protection of cyclists and equestrians, equestrian barriers with barriers similarly only being used on dedicated structures or outside of paths on structures that are separated from motorised traffic by a semi-rigid barrier or a rigid barrier.
+The minimum height to the top edge of the top rail for a cyclist barrier shall be: 1200mm where the risk of angled collision resulting in a cyclist vaulting over the barrier is considered low 1400mm where the risk of angled collision or launch is high.
+This would typically be at tight bends or junctions (radius less than 25m) or where cyclists travel at high velocities (greater than 40km/h).
+Angled collision is considered to be an approach angle greater than 25°.
+The minimum height to the top edge of the top rail for an equestrian barrier shall be 1800mm.
 A 600mm high solid infill panel shall be provided at the bottom of an equestrian barrier to obstruct a horse's view of the void below.